Cooking on a Bootstrap

 'These are wonderful and inspiring recipes' – Nigella Lawson

 Award-winning cookery writer and anti-poverty campaigner Jack Monroe is back with Cooking on a Bootstrap: a creative and accessible cookbook packed with affordable, delicious recipes, most of which are vegetarian.

 Winner of the Observer Food Monthly Best Food Personality Readers' Award.

-Jack Monroe is a campaigner, food writer and activist, her first cookbook A Girl Called Jack, was a runaway bestseller.
+Jack Monroe is a campaigner, food writer and activist and her first cookbook, A Girl Called Jack, was a runaway bestseller.
 The sequel Cooking on a Bootstrap makes budget food fun and delicious, with 118 incredible recipes including Fluffy Berry Pancakes, Self-Love Stew, Marmite Mac ‘n’ Cheese and Hot Sardines with Herby Sauce.

 This beautiful edition contains illustrations and original full-colour photographs to really make your mouth water.

 'She understands first hand what it's like to be skint and have the desire to put something delicious on the table' – Nigel Slater

 Jack Monroe is both cookery writer and tenacious campaigner . . . she understands first hand what it's like to be skint and have the desire to put something delicious on the table.

 I love this book – Jack shows how limited cash need not limit your ambition or imagination in the kitchen.
 It’s joyful, democratic and beautifully written, and I want to eat everything.